Axirts/team_dolphin_grey/README.md

 # **Summary**

-## Dataset1 Data Import and Cleaning
+## Data Import and Cleaning

-## Dataset2 Data Import and Cleaning
+* "Date_reported" which was in object format was converted to datetime format.

-## Exploratory Data Analysis
+* Renamed column names

 ## Data Visualization